Roadblock: End of the Line: Storylines

-On the November 28 episode of Raw, Sasha Banks defeated Charlotte Flair for the Raw Women's Championship in a Falls Count Anywhere match in Charlotte's hometown.
+At WrestleMania 32, Charlotte Flair became the inaugural WWE Women's Champion in a triple threat match involving Sasha Banks, who wasn't involved in the decision.
+Banks managed to win the title, which was renamed Raw Women's Championship in August, on the July 25 episode of Raw.
+Following this, Banks and Flair traded the championship four times, with the recent being in a Falls Count Anywhere match on the November 28 episode of Raw in Charlotte's hometown.
 After the match, Flair's father, Ric Flair, came out and congratulated Banks.
 The following week, Flair invoked her rematch clause; in response, Banks suggested a 30-minute Iron Man match at Roadblock, which Flair accepted.
 Later that night, Flair invited her father to the ring to publicly apologize for disowning him earlier in the year; the two hugged, but then Flair slapped him in the face, claiming that Ric turned his back on her.
 Banks came to Ric's aid, but was overpowered by Flair.

 On the premiere episode of 205 Live on November 29, Rich Swann defeated The Brian Kendrick for the WWE Cruiserweight Championship.
-He subsequently retained the championship in a rematch the following week where T. J. Perkins was on commentary.
+He retained the championship in a rematch the following week where T. J. Perkins was on commentary.
 After the match, Kendrick attacked Perkins, which resulted in a three-way brawl also involving Swann.
 On December 12, Swann was scheduled to defend the championship in a triple threat match against Kendrick and Perkins at Roadblock.
 On that night's Raw, Kendrick defeated Perkins in a singles match.
 The following night on 205 Live, Perkins defeated Swann by submission in a non-title match.